HugoDaniel/hugodaniel.com/content/posts/2021-01-28-the-life-of-a-web-component-as-var.md

 _But since they all have the same functionality, why couldn't I use a single tag name?_

+That is an excellent question.
+Having multiple tag names for the same class is the first step I found in dynamic HTML tags that can have any name and be defined only after.

 ## My head is too big for hats and too small to understand

 This section is the part where I am going to create dynamic tag names with anonymous classes.